-How fortunate I was to have heard him read last year at Poetry Parnassus at the South Bank.
+How fortunate I heard him read last year at Poetry Parnassus at the South Bank.

 Since that occasion two people I have come to know, both with a fondness of all things poetic, Ryan from one of John McCullough’s courses and Simon, a good neighbour, have given me copies of books of poems by Seamus Heaney from their own collections ‘Death of a Naturalist’ ‘Field Work’ and ‘Station Island’.
-There is something special about people giving you a valued item even if they do assure you they can read it all on the internet.
+There is something special about people giving you a valued item.

 Today, of course, I brought them down from the shelf to read again.
 The death of Seamus Heaney seems like losing a friend although I only came to his work in later years and heard him read in person just that once